 Central to the app is the Diary Card system, which lets users record problem behaviors being targeted in treatment, emotions, triggers, and the DBT skills they used to cope.
-Therapists can choose to see these in real-time or access them when they see clients.
 No more paper notes; no more lost guide sheets.

 DBT is an evidence-based treatment that relies on skills and strategies that balance acceptance with the need for change.
 It addresses teens’ emotional dysregulation, problematic behavior patterns including impulsivity and avoidance, and interpersonal challenges including teen-family conflicts.

 Miller, Rathus & Linehan adapted DBT initially for depressed and suicidal teens with features of borderline personality disorder; however, it has since been used with teens diagnosed with bipolar disorder, eating disorders, substance-use disorders, disruptive behavior disorders, and those with family conflicts.
 Moreover, DBT for Adolescents has been used in outpatient, inpatient, residential, medical, forensic, and school settings.

 Early in therapy, patients can be insecure, and some are close to crisis.
 Patients are reassured that the tools they need are always with them, and if they really need it, so are you.

 Explore your progress with your therapist to see how far you’ve come and what you’ve already achieved.

 Access a library of resources instantly to support your DBT progress.

 A searchable database of actionable DBT skills so patients can quickly find the skill they need for the situation they’re in.

 See patient messages, what patients have recorded, and which skills they have reached for and practiced.